Herbs harvest in a wicker basket.

 Oregano will establish itself quickly wherever you plant it (even in part shade).
 It will continue to spread throughout your garden by developing roots on any part of the plants stem that touches the ground.
 This makes oregano ideal for container gardening in order to keep it from spreading too much.

-For my second recommendation of what herbs to grow for beginners is:
+My second recommendation of what herbs to grow for beginners is:

 Chives